tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 Probably pretty good, it turns out.
 While their debut at ESL KL was nothing special, Aui joined the team as coach shortly thereafter and it's been a podium filled run ever since.
 Their lowest LAN placement was 3<sup>rd</sup>, and one of those was because Nine (Tundra reunion!) had to stand-in for Malrine.

-**What would success look like?** As exhibited by their performance this season, Falcons getting anything lower than 4<sup>th</sup> at this TI would be considered a surprise.
+**What would success look like?** As exhibited by their performance this season, Falcons getting anything lower than 4<sup>th</sup> at this TI would probably be considered an upset.
 Are you ready to live in a universe where Sneyking...
 Dignitas.Sneyking...
 NAR`Vi.Sneyking... *Fighting Pepegas.Sneyking*... might be a two-time TI winner?

 Well start getting ready.